rbvea/gee-mail/README.md

 # GeeMail

 GeeMail is a coding exercise meant to simulate an e-mail web application inbox.

+##Ionic branch

+This branch is an experimental branch using the [Ionic Framework](http://ionicframework.com/) to build it as a mobile app.
+To run this on your computer point your web server to the www directory, or you can use [Apache Cordova](https://cordova.apache.org/) to build this for your device.

 ## Description